Statistical Inference for Scale Mixture Models via Mellin Transform Approach: Numerical examples

-Figure~\ref{fig:xu} represents the dependence of the left-hand side in Theorem~\ref{thm1} on \(x\) (with fixed \(u=0.5\)) and \(\u\) (with fixed \(x=0.5\)) for \(25\) samples of size \(n=1000\).
-The plots indicate that for both beta and gamma distributions the accuracy of the estimator increases with growing \(x\) which is coherent with the theoretical findings of Theorem~\ref{thm1}.
-As for dependence on \(\u\), one can observe that, as suggested by Theorem~\ref{thm1}, the proposed estimator becomes more accurate as \(\u\) increases with an evident exception for \(\u=0\).
+As follows from the definition~\eqref{est_main} of the proposed estimator and the form~\eqref{est_main2} of the kernel, the choice of the parameters \(\u\) and \(T\) is essential.
+Figures~\ref{fig:u_twopoint}, \ref{fig:u_zeta} and~\ref{fig:u_unif} demonstrate the dependence of the left-hand side in Theorem~\ref{thm1} on \(\u\) taken from \(-0.9\) to \(0.9\) with a step of \(0.1\).
+In case of the two-point distribution \(G\) with \(F\) being the beta law, as well as that of the uniform mixing distribution, the boxplots are displayed for \(u\) starting from \(-0.5\), due to the higher error values obtained for \(\u\in[-0,9,-0.5)\) that disrupt the picture.
+The value \(x\) is fixed as \(x=0.5\), and the values of \(\widehat{\mathcal{R}}\left(\widehat{F};\u,x\right)\) were computed based on \(25\) samples of size \(n=1000\).
+The plots indicate that, as suggested by Theorem~\ref{thm1}, the proposed estimator becomes more accurate as \(\u\) increases with an evident exception for \(\u=0\) in case of the discrete mixing distribution supported on two points.
 As was mentioned earlier in this section, the reason for this peculiarity is that \(\u=0\) turns out to be exactly the threshold value~\eqref{u_circ}, for which the Mellin transform \(\M[G](z)\) of the mixing distribution is not guaranteed to be separated from zero in absolute value.